xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

 The next part of the process is setting up the GitLab SSO integration.

-To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions `here <https://docs.mattermost.com/deployment/sso-gitlab.html>`__.
+To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions [here](https://docs.mattermost.com/deployment/sso-gitlab.html).

 Please take note of the `Application ID`, `Application Secret Key`, `User API Endpoint`, `Auth Endpoint`, and `Token Endpoint` settings, as these values will be used later.